winshaurya/floatnote/README.md

 ## Contributors & license

 This repo is maintained by `winshaurya`.
 If you want to contribute, open an issue or a pull request and we’ll review it.

-Suggested LICENSE: MIT (add `LICENSE` file if you want to open-source).

 --------------------------------------------------------------------------------